Weston-Liu/jQuery.vitrine.js/README.md

 # jQuery.vitrine.js
-a jQuery plugin used for display items in a vitrine effect
+This plugin is used for display items in a display window (vitrine) style

 like this: